 In her private performances, Ana Mendieta used human silhouettes or her own body to create a dialogue between herself and the land.
-Spanning nearly ten years, these performances were done in the United States, Mexico, and the artist’s native Cuba.

-Mendieta was sent from Havana to an orphanage in Iowa, in the American Midwest, at the age of twelve.
+Mendieta was sent from Havana to an orphanage in Iowa, in the American Midwest, at age twelve.
 The trauma of this displacement resonates throughout her practice.
-In her performances, Mendieta left traces of her body in dirt, sand, and mud, and converted these materials with fire, water, and smoke.
+In her performances, Mendieta left traces of her body in dirt, sand, and mud and converted these materials with fire, water, and smoke.
 She transformed her separation from family and homeland into poignant expressions of absence and presence, life and death, present and past.

 In Silueta Sangrienta (1975), Mendieta lies nude on the ground.
 She then disappears from view, leaving an imprint of her body in the soil.
 The hollow created is instantly filled with red liquid, in which the artist immerses herself, lying face down.
 The sequence of her actions evokes a sense of loss and alludes to blood and violence.

 Marina Abramović is one of the most well-known performance artists working today.
 She is mainly known for her works exploring the limits of the body.

 She first started using her body as a medium in the early 1970s in works such as Rhythm 5 (1974).
 In it, she lit a large petroleum-drenched star on fire.
 She cut her nails, toenails, and hair and threw them into the flames.
 She finished the performance by lying down in the centre of the star.
 At first, the observing audience did not realise that she had lost consciousness from the lack of oxygen.